gazolla/JavaChatAI/README.md

 ```
 Starting AI Chat Assistant...
-✅ Weather server connected with 2 tools
-✅ Filesystem server connected with 6 tools
-❌ Time server failed: uvx not found

-🤖 AI Assistant Ready!
+AI Assistant Ready!
-✅ Connected to 2 servers with 8 tools.
+Connected to 2 servers with 8 tools.
-✅ AI service is working.
+AI service is working.
 Type 'exit' to quit.

-You: What's the weather in Tokyo?
+You: What's the weather in NYC?
-🤖 The current weather in Tokyo is 22°C with partly cloudy skies and light winds.
+🤖 The current weather in NYC is 22°C with partly cloudy skies and light winds.

 You: Save that to weather-report.txt
 🤖 I've saved the weather information to /tmp/weather-report.txt successfully.